chialab/rna-cli/docs/Testing.md

-RNA provides the `unit` command to run tests in browsers and Node environments, using [Mocha](https://mochajs.org/) as test framework, [Chai](https://www.chaijs.com/) as assertion library and [Karma](http://karma-runner.github.io) as test runner for browsers.
+RNA provides the `test` command to run tests in browsers and Node environments, using [Mocha](https://mochajs.org/) as test framework, [Chai](https://www.chaijs.com/) as assertion library and [Karma](http://karma-runner.github.io) as test runner for browsers.

 ## Write a test